Protect and Survive: Television

+The "Refuges" film was originally meant to cover outdoor bunkers as well as indoor shelters but the relevant scenes were cut; the subject of outdoor shelters was later covered in the Domestic Nuclear Shelters series of publications.

 Radio

-A collection of recordings for radio transmission were produced as part of the programme.
-These differ slightly from the films in that the voice was provided not by Patrick Allen, but by both male and female voices.
+A collection of recordings for radio transmission were produced as part of the programme: they differ slightly from the films in that the voice was provided not by Patrick Allen, but by both male and female voices.
 In addition, certain portions of the instructional copy are changed slightly.
 While it has been speculated that a small portion of these recordings is heard in Threads, during the scene where the character of Bill Kemp is discussing removing internal doors to use for their shelter, this is in fact re-recorded by an actor.